 |Delano-Hitch was the home of the Newburgh Night Hawks of the Northeast Baseball League from 1995-96 and the Newburgh Black Diamonds of the Atlantic League in 1998.
-At the time, it was a fine facility for such a low level of the minors - certainly better than some parks currently in use in the New York-Penn League and Northern League.
+At the time, it was a fine facility for such a low level of the minors - better than some parks which were in use in the New York-Penn League and Northern League.
 Unfortunately it has been the home of teams with poor management and uncertain futures.
 The park received some major renovations after the 1998 season.
 A new building was constructed along the first base line that houses the clubhouses as well as a concession stand.
 Also included in the renovation was the removal of the rickety wooden bleachers that were down both foul lines.
 They were replaced by individual folding chairs on a metal grandstand.
 They really did a nice job of blending the new sections into the existing covered grandstand.
 A new pressbox was added before the '98 season.
 Also added for the '98 season was a manual scoreboard in right field.
 It really adds a nice touch to the park.
 The field is currently the only problem with this park - it is very uneven, especially in the outfield.
 Definitely a pitchers park with big dimensions, though it seemed to be a great triples park as the ground is hard, and balls get to the gaps very quickly.
 Concessions and souvenirs were set up out behind the grandstand on a grassy knoll.
 The future for baseball at Delano-Hitch does not look bright.
 There have been no rumors of Newburgh getting a team since the Black Diamonds left after the '98 season.
-With an ownership group that cared and promoted the team properly, I am confident that a team could draw 2,000 fans a game from this well populated area.
-A college league team did use this park for several years after the Black Diamonds left, but since then, it has received very little use.
-Though in 2015, professional baseball is set to return as the startup North Country Baseball League put a team here.
+With an ownership group that cared and promoted the team properly, I am confident that a team could draw 1,500 fans a game from this well populated area.
+A college league team did use this park for several years after the Black Diamonds left, but since then, it has received little use.
+Though in 2015, professional baseball returned as the startup North Country Baseball League put a team here.
 The Newts lasted just a couple of weeks, however, and then left the city due to "lack of community support".
 But that was just a line from the team as the community was never given a chance to support the team because of poor marketing.
 It is very unlikely that professional baseball will ever return to "The Hitch" as it simply is not a suitable ballpark in this era for anything more than amateur baseball.